Faith-InsightData/-California-Housing-Data-Analysis-/README.md

 Scikit-learn for machine learning tasks 🧠
 You can install the necessary libraries with the following command:

-bash
-Copy code
-pip install pandas matplotlib seaborn numpy scikit-learn 🚀 Steps for Task Execution
+# pip install pandas matplotlib seaborn numpy scikit-learn
+🚀 Steps for Task Execution
 Step 1: Setting Up the Environment ⚙️
 Jupyter Notebook or Google Colab can be used for this project.
 If you are using Google Colab, upload the california_housing_test.csv file.
 For Google Colab:

-python
-Copy code
-from google.colab import files uploaded = files.upload()
+# from google.colab import files
+uploaded = files.upload()
 Step 2: Loading the Dataset 📂
-Import necessary libraries and load the California Housing dataset: python
+Import necessary libraries and load the California Housing dataset:
-Copy code

 import pandas as pd

 # Load the dataset